Randy Arozarena Player Props: Rays vs. Mariners

-Randy Arozarena -- batting .333 with a double, two home runs, four walks and nine RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the hill, on July 1 at 7:15 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.341 on-base percentage in past 10 games, 56 points below season-long percentage), take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game, he racked up three RBI (going 2-for-5 with a home run) against the Mariners.
+He collected three RBI (going 2-for-5 with a home run) in his last game against the Mariners.

 Randy Arozarena Game Info & Props vs. the Mariners